QR Code Guide — 3 Steps

 The confusion

 For anyone creating QR codes: a dynamic QR code from QRPulse is the most scannable format available.
-ISO/IEC 18004 compliant, maximum contrast, and generated for real-world camera sensors — not just online previews.
+ISO/IEC 18004 compliant, maximum contrast, generated for real-world cameras — not just online previews.

 iPhone (iOS 11+): Camera app → point → tap banner.
 No app needed.